meyer-lab/asmlab.org/team/expectations/ugrad.md

 This complements the [common](common.html) and other guidelines.
 Suggestions and input are welcome.

 As an undergraduate researcher in this lab, you will typically be paired with a senior lab mentor.
-This is a great time to learn how research is done and get a sense for what life would be like if you choose a career in research through medical or graduate schools.
+This is a great time to learn how research is done.
 Please take advantage of this time!

 ## What I expect from you